dylan-chong/engr201-assignments/Final Report.md

 The potential for bias and corruption is both a short and long-term concern about fake news censorship on social media.
-A bias in Facebook's fact checking system, the corrupt censorship system in China, and the potential for future biases will be discussed.
+A bias in Facebook's fact checking system and the potential for future biases will be discussed.

 #### - Facebook's Fact Checking System Bias